 For more details, please see my CV.

 Prior to my PhD, I studied Biomedical Engineering at

 Harvard University, where I folded 3D shapes from DNA.
 I then worked in New York City post-graduation.

 Outside of research, I enjoy hiking, cycling, sketching, and reading books.

 Interests.
-Remote sensing, machine learning, sustainable development
+Remote sensing, machine learning, land cover/land use, sustainable development